nasclub/Theme-Selector/README.md

 # Theme-Selector
-Enables user to select themes for Nasclub.
+This HTML module enables logged in users to select different themes for Nasclub.

+# Current Themes

+# Configuration